CodingWithTashi/in_app_feedback/README.md

-# flutter_app_feedback
+# in_app_feedback
-flutter_app_feedback is a simple feedback package that let user to provide feedback and raise issue from your application
+in_app_feedback is a simple feedback package that let user to provide feedback and raise issue from your application

 ## Features
 Get your user feedback without user leaving the application.